gdaume24/gdaume24/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a software developer.
-I know Java, C#, Angular, and Python, and I am very flexible.
+I'm a software developer in Java, C#, Angular, and Python.